-Barns Medical Practice Service Specification Outline: Epilepsy DEVELOPED March 2015 REVIEW DATE March 2017 Introduction Epilepsy is a condition where there are episodes of abnormal electrical activity in the brain that results in seizures.
+Barns Medical Practice Service Specification Outline: Epilepsy DEVELOPED November 2018 REVIEW DATE November 2020 Introduction Epilepsy is a condition where there are episodes of abnormal electrical activity in the brain that results in seizures.
 Epilepsy can start at any age and often the cause is not known.
 It can be secondary to problems such as a severe head injury or stroke.
-There are many different types of seizures and there are many medicines used in the treatment of epilepsy.
+There are many different types of seizures.
+Anti-epileptic drugs are the mainstay of treatment.
 Most seizures can be managed at home but patients with poorly controlled epilepsy can suffer from prolonged seizures known as status epilepticus which requires hospital admission.
 Managing epilepsy is important to prevent episodes of status epilepticus and sudden unexpected death in epilepsy (SUDEP).
 SUDEP is rare but is more likely to affect people with poorly controlled epilepsy.
 Diagnosis There are a number of different types of seizure.
 These can be focal seizures where only part of the brain is affected and the patient remains conscious but may or may not be aware of their surroundings.
 In generalised seizures both halves of the brain are affected and consciousness is often lost.
 In a tonic clonic seizure the limbs may jerk.
 With some types of seizure a person may be sleepy or confused for a period following the seizure.
 When a first seizure is suspected the person should be referred to the first seizure clinic, run by the neurologists.
 They will consider taking blood tests, an EEG (a measurement of the electrical activity if the brain), a CT or MRI scan.
-The specialist will also make the decision whether to start anticonvulsant medication to try and prevent further seizures.
+The specialist will also make the decision whether to start anti-epileptic medication to try and prevent further seizures.
 Regular Review At annual review all patients with epilepsy should have seizure frequency recorded along with last seizure date and type of seizures.
 Medication should be discussed including any side effects and compliance.
 Patients should be educated on high risk activities, especially those with poor seizure control.
 Included in this should be a discussion about driving to determine whether they are unfit to drive and to ensure they have made the DVLA aware of their diagnosis.
 The social and psychological aspects should be discussed with referral to GP if there are any concerns.
 Contraception should be discussed as a number of anti-epileptic medications are unsafe in pregnancy.
 Pre-pregnancy counselling should be discussed where appropriate and the patient referred to the specialist nurse if this is required.
-Height, weight and BMI should be recorded.
+Valporate is now contraindicated in women of childbearing potential unless they have met the conditions of a Pregnancy Prevention Programme.
+This involves the completion of a form of acknowledgement signed by the patient and the prescriber and requires to be updated annually.
+Any woman of childbearing potential who attends for annual review and fits the criteria must have this document signed (Appendix 1) Height, weight and BMI should be recorded.